rfmeng/rfmeng.github.io/markdown/CFA I - Ethical and Professional Standards.md

 violation of VI(A) implies violation of I(B)
 IV(B) also implies conflict of interest
 * conflict between research department and IBD
-* no requirement for pension fund
+* (?) no requirement for pension fund

 <h5>VI(B) Priority of transactions</h5>
 <!--  -->
 client > employer > himself
-must leave enough time for clients to make actions only spouse's account is seen as his account among all relatives
+must leave enough time for clients to make actions (buy the recommended stock after a reasonable time) only spouse's account is seen as his account among all relatives

 <h5>VI(C) Referral fees</h5>
 <!--  -->
+referral fee: 介绍费
-should be disclosed to clients and employers before referral, for clients' price determination
+should be disclosed to clients and employers before transanction, for clients' price determination (let the clients know their true cost)

 <h4>Responsibility as members</h4>
 <h5>VII(A) Conduct as members and candidates</h5>
 <!--  -->
-providing confidential program is prohibited improperly using an association with CFA misrepresentation about CFA expressing opinion towards CFA is okay
+providing confidential program is prohibited improperly using an association with CFA:
+* use the CFA volunteer's indentity to make some beneficiary arrangement

+misrepresentation about CFA
+expressing opinion towards CFA is okay